voeazul/middleware-b2b/docs/en-us/issues-template/readme.md

 ## Problem description

-Describe here clearly and concisely the problem encountered with the bus.
+Describe here clearly and concisely the problem encountered with the middleware.

 ## Steps to Reproduce